SneikaOst/rsschool-cv/cv.md

 * Checking and moderation of user ads for violations of the law or the rules of the Site

 **_2016-2017.
 Tourism Manager at the travel company "Foritour"_**
-* Organization of tours in Primorsky Krai
+* Organization of tours
-* Working with the company's social networks
+* Working with the company's social media and site

 ## Education